amrelshehaly/Tickers/README.md

 - User can search for a specific stock (backend search)

+## PWO
+To fully immerse yourself in the PWA experience, I recommend installing it on your mobile device via Chrome.
+Simply navigate to the settings, and for Android users, choose the "Install App" option.
+For iOS users, add it to your homepage.

+##

 ### To install dependencies type this command:
 ```git
   yarn add // or npm install